 There are some circumstances in which non-insulated doors are a better option.
 Aside from a lower immediate cost for construction, the average recovery cost upon resale is at 97.2% in the Atlanta area for 2016 when the upgrade is a basic, non-insulated steel door.
 In addition to a high return in property value, a cost-efficient upgrade that adds curb appeal without the additional insulation feature can grab the attention of potential buyers by shaving years off the home’s age.

-Another situation when a non-insulated garage door can be more beneficial than an insulated door is when your garage is used to store materials with harmful fumes.
+Similarly, another situation when a non-insulated garage door can be more beneficial than an insulated door is when your garage is used to store materials with harmful fumes.
 If you plan to include the garage as a conditioned living space, but store your paints, pesticides, lawn mowers, or vehicles in the garage, harmful fumes can become trapped, and leak into your home.
 Energy star suggests that if the garage will be used for items that could be harmful to those living in the home, insulating the areas between the garage and the home are more beneficial than opting for insulated garage door upgrades.

 What is the difference between the gauges of the garage door?